Simple Email Service

 The default is UTF-8 if you do not specify a charset, which is usually the right setting.
 You can read more information in the SES API documentation.

-This library does not support the SendRawEmail call, which means you cannot send emails with attachments or custom headers, and unfortunately I will be unable to add that support.
+My version of this library does not support the SendRawEmail call, which means you cannot send emails with attachments or custom headers; however, Daniel Zahariev has forked the project and implemented this functionality.
+You can download it at his github project page.

 Disclaimer: Although I work for Amazon (the RDS team, specifically), this class was neither produced, endorsed nor supported by Amazon.
 I wrote this class as a personal project, just for fun.
 While I no longer maintain it, I am happy to help resolve issues encountered while trying to use it.